How AI Sales Assistants Boost Proposal Generation

 Even the most intuitive software comes with a learning curve.
 That’s why strong customer support is essential.
 A good software partner won’t just hand you the keys and walk away; they’ll be there to help you succeed.
 Look for companies that offer comprehensive onboarding, training resources, and responsive customer service.
 Do they offer help with setting up your templates and optimizing your workflow?
 Reading case studies or reviews can give you a good sense of a company’s reputation for support.
 A vendor who is invested in your success will feel like a true partner in your growth.

-Evaluate Data Management
+Review Its Data Management Policies

 An AI tool is only as smart as the data it uses.
 The best platforms don't just store your information; they help you manage it effectively.
 Your business is constantly evolving, and your proposal content needs to keep up.
 Look for a solution that makes it easy to update and maintain your content library.
 For example, Iris proactively identifies outdated information across your systems to ensure every proposal is accurate and relevant.
 This is critical because AI systems operate in a dynamic environment where old data can sink a deal.
 A platform with strong data management ensures your team always puts its best foot forward.